 Students are responsible for all items in their possession.
 Residential students are expected to lock the doors to their individual rooms and their suite or hall doors when leaving.
-Students are encouraged to carry renters or homeowners' insurance in the event that their personal items are damaged or stolen (See "Liability Renters Insurance").
-The University is not responsible for theft or damage to students' personal belongings.
-Any personal items, valuables, or other property left in the residence halls at the close of the academic year shall be considered abandoned property and may be retained or disposed of by the University.
+Any personal items, valuables, or other property left in the residence halls at the close of the academic year shall be considered abandoned property and may be retained or disposed of by St. Andrews.